nanoman689/interview_questions/README.md

 - Object should be final in order to restrict sub-class for altering immutability of parent class.

 ### Explain the difference between synchronous and asynchronous functions.
+When you execute something synchronously, you wait for it to finish before moving on to another task.
+When you execute something asynchronously, you can move on to another task before it finishes.

+**Synchronized** means "connected", or "dependent" in some way.
+In other words two synchronous tasks must be aware of one another, and one must execute in some way that is dependent on the other.
+In most cases that means that one cannot start until the other has completed.
+Asynchronous means they are totally independent and neither one must consider the other in any way, either in initiation or in execution.

+You are in a queue to get a movie ticket.
+You cannot get one until everybody in front of you gets one, and the same applies to the people queued behind you.

+**Asynchronous** is like You are in a restaurant with many other people.
+You order your food.
+Other people can also order their food, they don't have to wait for your food to be cooked and served to you before they can order.
+In the kitchen restaurant workers are continuously cooking, serving, and taking orders.
+People will get their food served as soon as it is cooked.

 ### What is event loop?
   * What is the difference between call stack and task queue?